Concubine Lane has evolved a lot ever since Ipoh was featured by Lonely Planet in July 2016 in their list of best Asian destinations to visit.

 Don’t forget to try their traditional pearl milk tea and dry curry noodles!

-There are 3 Ipoh street art pieces in this lane so make sure you check them out:
+There are 3 Ipoh street art pieces in this lane as well so make sure you check them out:

 - Kids jumping